malnvenshorn/OctoPrint-FilamentManager/.github/issue_template.md

-Before opening a new ticket please take a look if there is already one addressing the same concern.
+Before opening a new ticket please take a look if there is already an existing one addressing the same concern.

+Also read the FAQ: https://github.com/malnvenshorn/OctoPrint-FilamentManager#faq

+If you have a **request** or **question** mark them with a "[Request]" respectively "[Question]" prefix in the title.

-If you want to report a **bug** stick to the template below and provide ALL required information.
+For **bug** reports use the template below and provide ALL required information.
 Do NOT delete ANY lines from the template but those enclosed in [ and ].
-Also make sure you are using the latest version and that you have read the FAQ and release notes.
+Also make sure you are using the latest version and that you have read the release notes.

-If you have an other request mark them with one of the following prefixes in the title:

-- "[Request]" for a **new feature** request
-- "[Improvement]" for suggestions for an **existing feature**
-- "[Question]" for a **question**

 (Before submitting your ticket, please delete this text up to and including the line too - it's only here for your information)